itsmesihle/RPS-CLI-game/README.md

 Screenshots or logs (if applicable)

+---

 ## 📄 **License**

-This project is licensed under the MIT License — you are free to use, modify, and distribute it.
+This project is licensed under the MIT License - you are free to use, modify, and distribute it.

+---

 ## 🙌 **Credits**

-Created by **Sihle** — showcasing CS50P skills through a structured, logged, and playful Python application.
+Created by **Sihle - @itsmesihle**, showcasing skills learnt through the Harvard University's CS50P course in a structured, logged, and playful Python application.